Neglected brambles, blackberries and hybrid fruits

 When I was a kid, we used to call the October half-term holidays Blackberry Week.
-It was traditionally the time families went out into the hedgerows, ruined woolly gloves and picked blackberries for bramble jelly, wine or fruit crumbles.
+It was traditionally the time families went out into the hedgerows, ruined woolly gloves and picked fruit for bramble jelly, wine or crumbles.

-There’s simply not enough of the wild stuff to go around and what there is is likely to be covered in exhaust fumes.
-That’s why growing your own ‘bramble’ fruits makes perfect sense.
+There’s simply not enough of the wild stuff to go around.
+What remains is likely to be covered in exhaust fumes.
+That’s why growing your own bramble fruits makes perfect sense.
 They’re easy, cheap, productive and even attractive if you pick the right varieties.

-I’ve grown a loganberry/tayberry hybrid for years.
-It was sold as a sunberry 20 years ago, but you won’t find one called that now – it’s one of many loganberry and tayberry crosses.
+I’ve grown a loganberry/tayberry hybrid for many years.
+It was sold as a sunberry 30 years ago, but you won’t find one called that now.
+It’s one of many loganberry and tayberry crosses.
 Beware, this is not a plant for a tiny garden and it’s not pretty.

-They also spread themselves around – by seed via the birds, or by forming a new plantlet if a cane cheap viagra 100mg canada touches the ground and producing roots – keep an eye on them.
+They also spread themselves around – by seed via the birds, or by forming a new plantlet if a cane touches the ground when it produces roots.
+Keep an eye on them!

-Brambles are a good source of autumn/winter colour – the hybrid berry’s leaves turn a lovely russet, while the bare stems in winter are purple with a white bloom.
+Brambles are a good source of autumn and winter colour.
+The hybrid berry’s leaves turn a lovely russet, while the bare stems in winter are purple with a white bloom.
 Blackberry Loch Maree’s leaves turn an astonishing amber and red.